diagrams/diagrams-doc/doc/manual.rst

 Rendering backends
 ==================

+.. container:: todo

+  How many "officially supported" backends are there?
+Does it matter?

 Diagrams has a system for "pluggable" rendering backends, so new backends can be added by implementing instances of some type classes.
 There are currently four "officially supported" backends, described